Death Weekend: Plot

-At nightfall, the gang becomes more out of control with drinking and smoking dope.
+At nightfall, the gang becomes more out of control while drinking and smoking marijuana.
 Harry confronts them with a pump-action shotgun, but he hesitates to shoot and Lep snatches the weapon from his hands.
 Lep then uses it to kill Harry as he attempts to flee from the house, and Diane is taken to a bedroom to be raped again, this time by Runt.
 Diane fights back and eventually kills Runt by slashing his neck with a shard of mirror glass and she manages to flee from the house.
-She later traps Frankie in the boathouse and sets it on fire, allowing him to burn to death.
+She later traps Frankie in the boathouse and sets it on fire, leaving him to burn to death.
 She then lures the pursuing Stanley to a nearby bog where he falls into a quicksand pit and drowns.

 In the morning, Diane and the shotgun-toting Lep face off in a final confrontation in an open field where she attempts to hotwire and escape in Harry's car (with Harry's dead body in the front seat) as Lep tries to shoot her with the shotgun.
 When Lep runs out of ammunition, he climbs on top of the moving car to stop Diane attempting to drive away.
 The confrontation ends when Diane manages to shake Lep off the hood, and then runs him over, killing him.

 Diane drives the bullet-ridden car away to a paved road where the car stalls on the side of the road.
-In the final shot, Diane, looking exhausted and dazed, exits the damaged car and looks down the empty road.
+Exhausted and dazed, she exits the damaged car and stares down the empty road.

 Production

+Development

+Death Weekend was loosely based on a real-life home invasion in Canada involving a dentist after he was involved in a traffic altercation, as well as Fruet's own experience of being harassed by a group of men while on a road trip in rural Alberta.

+Filming

-The film was titled Thanksgiving and Do Or Die during production before being titled Death Weekend.
-It was released in Quebec as Fin De Semaine Infernale and in France as Weekend Sauvage.
-It was shot from 27 October to 1 December 1975, on a budget of $500,000, with $250,000 coming from the Canadian Film Development Corporation.
-Filming occurred at Seneca College and Maple, Ontario.
+The film was originally titled Thanksgiving and Do Or Die during production before being titled Death Weekend.
+It was shot from October 27, 1975 to December 1, 1975, on a budget of $500,000, with $250,000 coming from the Canadian Film Development Corporation.
+The film was an international co-production between Canada, Italy, and Panama.
+It marked filmmaker Ivan Reitman's second production credit, after David Cronenberg's Shivers (1975).

+Principal photography occurred at Seneca College and in Maple, Ontario, as well as at the Toronto International Film Studios in Kleinburg.